Rail strikes: Thousands more workers to vote on action

 The Transport Salaried Staffs Association (TSSA) plans to ballot more than 6,000 staff at Network Rail (NR).

 It is part of a dispute over pay, conditions and job security.
-Other rail unions will strike next week in what in the biggest walkout in three decades.
+Other rail unions will strike next week in what is the biggest walkout in three decades.

 A Department for Transport spokesman said strikes should be a last resort and urged TSSA to reconsider.